 Ella Stengler is the Managing Director of CEWEP (the Confederation of European Waste-to-Energy Plants) since July 2003.
 CEWEP is the European Umbrella Association of the operators of Waste-to-Energy Plants and has offices in Germany and Brussels.

-She is dealing with European and Public Affairs, European policy and legislation on waste, environment, energy, emissions, etc. Current top priorities are the Circular Economy Package, the European Energy Union, Renewable Energy, Energy Efficiency, Heating & Cooling Strategy and Best Available Techniques.
+She is dealing with European and Public Affairs, European policy and legislation on waste, environment, energy, climate protection, emissions, etc. Current top priorities are the Green Deal, the Circular Economy Implementation, the "Fit for 55" package, particularly legislative reviews on Renewable Energy, Energy Efficiency and EU ETS.

 Before working for CEWEP, Ella was the Managing Director of ITAD, the German association of Waste-to-Energy Plants, and prior to that she was the Director of AGS the German association of hazardous waste companies (public private partnership).